-Music: I really loved the music, OP, ED and BG for the series.
+Music: I really loved the OP, ED and BG for the series.
 It’s somewhat generic, but it adds its own flare to make it more unique.
-Although, I’d like to know what ‘I’m calling the star rise’ means….I will say that one of the sentimental pieces of BG music was starting to get irritating.
-Considering that there’s one to five tender moments in nearly every episode, it starts to get grating, but only towards the very end.
+Although, I’d like to know what ‘I’m calling the star rise’ means.
+The only negative I can think of here is one of the sentimental pieces of BG music was starting to get irritating.
+Considering that there’s one to five tender moments in nearly every episode, it started to get grating, but only towards the very end.

 Voice acting: English – Funimation provides superb quality yet again.
 The English dub was excellent, maybe one of their best works I’ve seen so far.
 Only thing I’d note is that Tama is just too quiet sometimes.

-Bottomline: This is a very enjoyable sports anime with plenty to enjoy in terms of characters, story, comedy, drama and of course kendo.
+Bottom Line: This is a very enjoyable sports anime with plenty to enjoy in terms of characters, story, comedy, drama and of course kendo.
 Even if you don’t like sports anime or kendo, this is still a good watch just for the characters, comedy and the actually believable storyline.

 Recommended Audience: This show is basically as clean as you could possibly get.
 Even the episode that states ‘first public bath’ shows no nudity (in fact, I’d call foul on that title because they completely skip the bath scene entirely).
 There’s no real swearing, no sex, no blood, no gore.
 The absolute worse thing that happens is one of the characters injures their ankle, and even that’s just a bad sprain.
 E FOR EVERYONE!